 When I made a list of things that companies actually do engineer, I filled the page quickly with things like:

-- Financial Compliance – to ensure a company is operating legally, accountants and auditors are hired, software is deployed to manage financial transactions, and papers are filed with regulatory organisations.
+- Financial Compliance – to ensure a company is operating legally, accountants and auditors are hired, the software is deployed to manage financial transactions, and papers are filed with regulatory organisations.

 - Hiring – job descriptions are written, ads are posted, interviews are conducted.
 These are all planned in advance and each step is carefully evaluated to ensure the best candidate gets the job.

-- Software Development – most companies have a technology or IT team that either creates and manages bespoke software to run their operations, or deploys and manages software products that achieve the same.
+- Software Development – most companies have a technology or IT team that either creates and manages bespoke software to run their operations or deploys and manages software products that achieve the same.
 All of this is architected and data flows are built, with clearly defined reasons for selecting certain products over others.